wp-plugins/worker/readme.txt

 = 3.8.8 =
 * New feature: Bulk add links to blogroll
 * New feature: Manual backups to email address
-* New feature: Backup requirements check (under �Manage Backups�)
+* New feature: Backup requirements check (under Manage Backups)
 * New feature: Popup menu for groups allowing to show dashboard for that group only
 * New feature: Favorite list for plugins and themes for later quick installation to multiple blogs
 * New feature: Invite friends